hamdivazim/usefulib/README.md

 usefulib is open-source and can be contributed to by anyone.
 Therefore, it offers a lot of simple functions to make writing code easier and quicker.
 A complete list of all fuctions usefulib provides can be found [here](https://github.com/hamdivazim/usefulib/blob/main/ALLFUNCTIONS.md).

 ## Can I contribute?
-Want to contribbute?
+Want to contribute?
 You rock!
 Before you do, make sure to read the [contributing guidelines]([url](https://github.com/hamdivazim/usefulib/blob/main/CONTRIBUTING.md)) and you should have your PR merged!